Working with the DOM Tree

 The QDomImplementation class allows the user to query features of the DOM implementation.

 To get started please refer to the QDomDocument documentation.
-You might also want to take a look at the DOM Bookmarks Example, which illustrates how to read and write an XML bookmark file (XBEL) using DOM.
+You might also want to take a look at the DOM Bookmarks Application, which illustrates how to read and write an XML bookmark file (XBEL) using DOM.

 © 2023 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.